purescript/documentation/language/Type-Classes.md

 ## Kinds

-A typeclass's type parameter can specify the kind of types it applies to.
-If it doesn't specify the type's kind, it can be inferred by the typeclass's methods.
+Type class parameters do not need to be of kind Type.
+To explicitly specify a different kind, the parameter can be annotated with a kind signature.
+Unless the kind of a type parameter is explicitly annotated, it will be implicitly inferred based on how the type parameter is used in the type class's method signatures.

 ``` purescript
 class A a